 The Incredible Mountain-Fed Pool In North Carolina You Absolutely Need To Visit

-The Great Smoky Mountains are filled with hidden gems and secret spots perfect for summer-long discovery.
+The Great Smoky Mountains are filled with hidden gems and secret spots perfect for unexpected discovery.
+From charming small towns to fantastic natural attractions, the opportunities for adventure are endless.
 When the temperatures start rising and the hikes get a bit longer, we’re all searching for a cool swimming hole to dip in.
-One that is a true hidden gem and filled with natural, mountain-fed water is Midnight Hole tucked deep inside Great Smoky Mountains National Park.
+One that is a true hidden gem and filled with natural, mountain-fed water is Midnight Hole in North Carolina, tucked deep inside Great Smoky Mountains National Park.